devdineshw/killercoda-scenarios/WSO2-APIM-4.2.0/APIM-4.2.0-Fundamentals_Getting-Started/step2.md

 Download the WSO2 APIM binary.
 NOTE: You could download the WSO2 product binary files from the WSO2 website.

 - Use the following command to download the WSO2 API Manager binary file.
-Replace <USERNAME> with your WSO2 account username (email address)

-`wget --user <USERNAME> --ask-password https://product-dist.wso2.com/products/api-manager/3.2.0/eula/wso2am-3.2.0.zip`
+`wget -O wso2am-4.2.0.zip --user-agent=Mozilla/5.0 https://fastupload.io/en/sif43m1ZhBd2/Ng0daj3OonJ6iN2/wgWGqLxQ6z4oy/wso2am-4.2.0.zip`

 - Create a directory for the API Manager installation